 Are You Rewarding Firefighters or System-Builders?
-The Culture That's Killing Your Growth
+The Culture That's Killing Your Manufacturing Growth

 It's 4:30 PM on a Friday, and one of your "star" employees just saved the day again.
 A critical customer order was about to ship incomplete, but Sarah swooped in, figured out which finished goods to cannibalize for parts, coordinated with three different departments, and somehow got that order out the door.
 Everyone's relieved.
 Sarah gets praised in the Monday meeting.